 Service Tech Jobs at OhioHealth with Visa Sponsorship

-Service Tech roles at OhioHealth sit at the intersection of clinical operations and facilities management, supporting the infrastructure that keeps patient care running.
+Service Tech jobs at OhioHealth sit at the intersection of clinical operations and facilities management, supporting the infrastructure that keeps patient care running.
 OhioHealth has a demonstrated track record of sponsoring international workers in technical and operational functions across its healthcare network.

 Have you applied for this role?